Skip to main content

 Park History

 The Atlantic Forest region of Bahia supported indigenous peoples for thousands of years before Portuguese colonization in the 16th century led to extensive forest clearing for sugarcane plantations and cattle ranching.
 By the late 20th century, Atlantic Forest coverage had been reduced to fragmented remnants, spurring conservation efforts.
-Local advocacy and scientific documentation of the area's biodiversity importance led to the park's establishment in 2010 as part of Brazil's commitment to expanding protected areas.
+Local advocacy and scientific documentation of the area's biodiversity importance led to the park's establishment on June 11, 2010 by federal decree.
+[1] A neighboring Boa Nova Wildlife Refuge of 15,024 hectares was created at the same time.
 The park's creation involved negotiations with local landowners and communities to balance conservation with traditional livelihoods.
 Management focuses on forest restoration, connecting isolated forest fragments, and involving local communities in conservation while providing alternative economic opportunities through ecotourism.

 Major Trails And Attractions

-Key attractions within Boa Nova National Park include the Serra do Sincorá mountain range, offering spectacular viewpoints and hiking opportunities.
+Key attractions within Boa Nova National Park include the Serra do Sincorá mountain range, offering spectacular viewpoints and hiking opportunities at elevations up to 1,111 meters.
 The park contains several natural springs and waterfalls, particularly beautiful during the wet season.
 Bird-watching towers and observation points are strategically located throughout the park, making it a premier destination for ornithologists and nature enthusiasts.
-The visitor center provides educational exhibits about the park's ecosystems and conservation efforts.
+[1] The visitor center provides educational exhibits about the park's ecosystems and conservation efforts.
 Several well-marked trails traverse different vegetation zones, allowing visitors to experience both Atlantic Forest and Caatinga environments within a single protected area.

 Visitor Facilities And Travel

 The park is accessible from the town of Boa Nova, located along the BR-030 highway, approximately 500 kilometers southwest of Salvador and reachable by bus or car.
 Visitor facilities are still developing as the park is relatively new, with basic infrastructure including trail access and limited interpretation.
-Several trails allow exploration of different ecosystems, from coastal restinga to forest interior, with opportunities to observe Atlantic Forest birds and wildlife.
-The nearby town of Boa Nova provides basic accommodations and services for visitors.
-Access is year-round, though the rainy season from April to July can make trails muddy and difficult, while the dry season from September to March offers better conditions for hiking and wildlife observation.
+Several trails allow exploration of different ecosystems, from forest interior to caatinga scrubland, with opportunities to observe birds and wildlife.
+[1] The nearby town of Boa Nova provides basic accommodations and services for visitors.
+Access is year-round, though the rainy season can make trails muddy and difficult, while the dry season offers better conditions for hiking and wildlife observation.

 Conservation And Sustainability